(No ratings)

 Thyroid surgery requires minimal aftercare.
 Most patients recover quickly and resume normal activities within a few days of surgery.
 However, thyroid surgery patients must take daily synthetic thyroid medication (levothyroxine) for life to replace their removed thyroid.

-Medical School: Thomas Jefferson University, Jefferson Medical College (2009)
+Medical School: Thomas Jefferson University, Jefferson Medical College

-Board Certification: American Board of Otolaryngology
+Board Certification: Otolaryngology

 Licensed In: New Jersey